TudbuT/picofi/README.md

 # picoFi
-A wifi helper for the Raspberry Pi Pico meant to help develop IoT devices *FAST*.
+A wifi helper for the Raspberry Pi Pico W meant to help develop IoT devices *FAST*.

 ## What it does